hl2guide/SettingsForPowerToys/README.md

 # How to Use Settings 🔧

-For FancyZones these settings add two additional custom layouts and remove all deadzone spacing.
+* _FancyZones: adds two additional custom layouts and removes all deadzone spacing_

 ## PowerToys 🪀